-- Slow Down: Stop running in circles, give yourself permission to say "No" to too many commitments and focus your attentions on the details that we so often miss.
+- Slow Down: Stop running in circles, give yourself permission to say "No" to too many commitments, and focus your attention on the details that we so often miss.
 Revel in the smells of baking or the sounds of bells.
 Allow the Spirit of the holiday to envelop you in the warmth and joy it has to offer.

 - Connect with the Season: Light candles, decorate a Winter Table, create Advent traditions and reflect on the year or Christmas' past.
 Surround yourself with the beauty of the holiday and the seasonal changes and savor what you begin to notice in the details.

 - Connect With Others: Make time for family traditions or create new ones.
 Bake with your children, send handwritten cards with gratitude for each recipient, organize holiday wrapping parties with friends and keep your focus on those you love.

 Green Christmas ideas abound.
 But from gift giving to decorating and more, the first thing to keep in mind is the same as always: Simplify.
 Making things simple reduces cost, stress and waste.

 Below are just a few things to get you started, but the more you experiment and reevaluate your choices this holiday season, the more Green Christmas ideas will come to you.

 Gift giving and Christmas are nearly synonymous.
 It's perhaps the biggest part of Christmas' impact and the first place to start.